Jain symbols: Fundamental concepts

 The Jain emblem is composed of many fundamental concepts and symbols.
 The outline of the image represents the universe as described in Jain Agamas.
 It consists of three Loks (realms).
 The upper portion indicates heaven, the middle portion indicates the material world and the lower portion indicates hell.

 The semi-circular topmost portion symbolizes siddhashila, which is a zone beyond the three realms.
 All of the siddhas or liberated bodiless creatures/souls reside on this forever, liberated from the cycle of life and death.
 The three dots on the top under the semi-circle symbolize the Ratnatraya – right belief, right knowledge, and right conduct.
 Every creature in this world can become free from the cycle of life and death.
 This gives the message that it is necessary to have the Ratnatraya in order to attain moksha.

 In the top portion, the swastika symbol is present.

 The symbol of hand in the lower portion shows fearlessness and symbolizes the feeling of ahimsa towards all the creatures in this world.
 The circle in the middle of the hand symbolizes saṃsāra and the 24 spokes represent the preachings from the 24 Tirthankaras, which can be used to liberate a soul from the cycle of reincarnation.

 The meaning of the mantra at the bottom, Parasparopagraho Jivanam, is "All life is bound together by mutual support and interdependence."

 In short, the Jain emblem represents many important concepts to show the path to enlightenment by following the basic principles of ahimsa, the Ratnatraya and Parasparopagraho Jivanam.

 Usage

 It is important that an emblem or symbol is used consistently in the same format to preserve its value and the meaning.
 There are many variations of the symbol in use currently.
 However, they do not show all the fundamental concepts embedded in the current emblem.
 For example, JAINA in North America uses a modified version of the standard Jain symbol.
-It replaces the swastika with Om because the swastika is associated with Nazi Germany there.
+It replaces the swastika with Aum because the swastika is associated with Nazi Germany there.